 Internship Credentials are issued to individuals who have enrolled in Commission-approved internship programs.
 These one-to-two year programs are administered by California colleges and universities in partnership with local school districts.
 Internship credentials authorize the holder to serve, under the supervision of a commission-approved college or university and the intern's employer, in the area or subject listed on the credential.
 California Baptist University sponsors university internship credentials in the following areas: Multiple Subject, Single Subject, Education Specialist (Mild/Moderate Disabilities, Moderate/Severe Disabilities) and Pupil Personnel Services in School Psychology and School Counseling.
-Students should see their credential advisor for new state implemented requirements related to prerequisite field hours.
+Students should see their credential advisor for a list of all requirements.